 - Should I glaze the ham before cooking?
 Yes!
 Brush the glaze mixture over top and into the ham as much and best that you can.
 Continue to glaze the ham throughout the baking process every 15 to 20 minutes for best results.
 When the ham is finished cooking brush the remainder of the glaze mixture and broil the top and outside layer of the ham.
 This will leave a caramelized look and texture on your ham.

-This is a tried and true honey glazed ham favorite that we make year after year in our family.
-This Spiced Rub Brown Sugar Pineapple Glazed Ham or this Slow Cooker Honey Garlic Mustard Glazed Ham are other great ways to enjoy a classic ham recipe this holiday season.
+This is a tried and true honey-glazed ham favorite that we make year after year in our family.
+This Brown Sugar Pineapple Glazed Ham or this Honey Garlic Mustard Glazed Ham are other great ways to enjoy a classic ham recipe this holiday season.
 I love the traditional honey glazed ham recipe but there are some variations that can be made.

 - Sweetener: instead of honey try using maple syrup or add a little extra brown sugar.